peeper35/subcheck/README.md

 A simple ruby script for bruteforcing subdomains.
 This script uses a wordlist from the ` SecLists ` repo and then it checks for all the available subdomains.

-# Multi Threaded

-The script has thread pooling, so it is not going to take much time to bruteforce all the subdomains.

 ## Thanks to SecLists and its creators

 Thanks to SecLists for such an awesome wordlist, I've used one of the wordlist under **/Discovery/DNS/** as the default wordlist here.